TREASURIES-Traders send down yields on lower stocks, global virus concerns

 U.S. 30-year dollar swap spread

-(Reporting by Ross Kerber in Boston; Editing by Susan Fenton and Steve Orlofsky)
+(Reporting by Ross Kerber in Boston; Additional reporting by Gertrude Chavez-Dreyfuss in New York; Editing by Susan Fenton, Steve Orlofsky and Richard Chang)

 ((ross.kerber@thomsonreuters.com; (617) 856 4341; Reuters Messaging: Ross.Kerber.Reuters.com@Reuters.net))